Fudan-iGEM/2025-wiki/pages/engineering.md

     avatar: https://static.igem.wiki/teams/5643/pageimage/team/wzq-a.webp
 layout: igem
 heroImage: https://static.igem.wiki/teams/5643/header/eng.webp
 description: On this page, we detail how our Recorder module was developed through Design–Build–Test–Learn (DBTL) cycles.
-What came out of DBTL is a fluorescent reporter to monitor changes induced by EMS mutagenesis, involving four distinct promoters driving seven EMS-optimized fluorescent proteins.
 ---

 ## DBTL Cycles: Optimization of the Reporter Module

-In our Recorder Module, we designed and tested a fluorescent reporter system to monitor changes induced by EMS mutagenesis.
-This system involved four distinct promoters driving seven of our EMS-optimized fluorescent proteins.
+In our [Recorder](/design/#recorder) module, we designed and tested a fluorescent reporter system to monitor changes induced by EMS mutagenesis.
+This module involved four distinct promoters driving seven of our EMS-optimized fluorescent proteins.
 In completing this module, we encountered and flexibly resolved several key challenges through the Design-Build-Test-Learn (DBTL) cycle.

-(For the complete molecular cloning design, please refer to our [Design](/design/) page; for specific experimental protocols, see the [Experiments](/experiments/) page.)
+For the entire project design, please refer to our [Design](/design/) page; for specific experimental protocols, please check the [Experiments](/experiments/) page.

 ### Iteration 1: Restriction Site Conflict in Level 0 Construction

 #### Design

-Based on literature, we selected four promoters, pSTM1(BBa_25FQBGJW), pRNR2(BBa_K3748013), pOST1(BBa_259JX52V), and pTDH3(BBa_K3190001) with distinct mutation patterns[^1].
+Based on literature, we selected four promoters, pSTM1 (BBa_25FQBGJW), pRNR2 (BBa_K3748013), pOST1 (BBa_259JX52V), and pTDH3 (BBa_K3190001) with distinct mutation patterns[^1].

 - **pSTM1** : Tends to increase expression
 - **pRNR2**: Tends to decrease expression
 - **pOST1**: Remains stable
 - **pTDH3**: A strong constitutive benchmark promoter

-We designed primers to amplify their genomic sequences for integration into the pYTK001 in Yeast Toolkit (YTK) system (Lee et al., 2015)[^2].
+We designed primers to amplify their genomic sequences for integration into the pYTK001 in Yeast Toolkit (YTK, Lee et al., 2015)[^2].

 #### Build

-We used the standard YTK process: Level 0 parts were amplified with flanking [BsmBI](https://www.neb.com/en/products/r0739-bsmbi-v2) and [BsaI](https://www.neb.com/en/products/r3733-bsai-hf-v2) sites and cloned into the pYTK001 entry vector via [BsmBI](https://www.neb.com/en/products/r0739-bsmbi-v2) [Golden Gate assembly](/experiments.html#golden-gate-assembly).
+We used the standard YTK process: Level 0 parts were amplified with flanking [BsmBI](https://www.neb.com/en/products/r0739-bsmbi-v2) and [BsaI](https://www.neb.com/en/products/r3733-bsai-hf-v2) sites and cloned into the pYTK001 entry vector via [BsmBI](https://www.neb.com/en/products/r0739-bsmbi-v2) [Golden Gate assembly](/experiments/#golden-gate-assembly).

 #### Test

-We successfully built the Level 0 plasmids for three promoters（pSTM1, pOST1, and pTDH3）.
+We successfully built the Level 0 plasmids for three promoters (pSTM1, pOST1, and pTDH3).

-However, the pRNR2 promoter sequence contained internal [BsmBI](https://www.neb.com/en/products/r0739-bsmbi-v2) and [BsaI](https://www.neb.com/en/products/r3733-bsai-hf-v2) sites.
-During assembly, these sites were unexpectedly cleaved, leading to fragmented DNA and extremely low efficiency in both Level 0 construction and subsequent Level 1 assembly.
+However, the pRNR2 promoter sequence contained internal [BsaI](https://www.neb.com/en/products/r3733-bsai-hf-v2) sites.
+During assembly, that site was cleaved, leading to fragmented DNA and extremely low efficiency in subsequent Level 1 assembly.

 #### Learn

-Internal Type IIS restriction sites (especially [BsmBI](https://www.neb.com/en/products/r0739-bsmbi-v2) and [BsaI](https://www.neb.com/en/products/r3733-bsai-hf-v2)) in a part drastically reduce Golden Gate efficiency by cleaving the fragment and making it unavailable for ligation.
+Internal [Type II](https://www.neb.com/en/tools-and-resources/feature-articles/everything-you-ever-wanted-to-know-about-type-ii-restriction-enzymes)S restriction sites (especially [BsmBI](https://www.neb.com/en/products/r0739-bsmbi-v2) and [BsaI](https://www.neb.com/en/products/r3733-bsai-hf-v2)) in a part drastically reduce Golden Gate efficiency by cleaving the fragment and making it unavailable for ligation.
 For pRNR2, the standard protocol was unreliable due to this unavoidable molecular interference.

 ### Iteration 2: Optimized Assembly and Initial Functional Failure